-- 4.1 The applicants for appointment to the MAC should collectively possess the skills, knowledge and experience specified in clause 4.2 of these guidelines.
-The IMO's appointment process will ensure that there is balanced representation of skills knowledge and experience across the MAC. - 4.2 The IMO will take into account, but is not limited to, the following expected skills, knowledge and experience of the MAC (as a whole) when making appointment decisions: - a) knowledge and/or demonstrated experience relating to energy sector issues; - b) broad understanding of the technical, design and commercial aspects of the WEM; - c) ability to contribute to the MAC, including; - i. ability to work as a member of a small team; - ii. ability to assess proposed rule and procedure changes against the Wholesale Market Objectives; - iii. ability to understand the subject matter in proposals made to the MAC; and - iv. ability to consider market design issues and options for the evolution of the Market Rules; - understanding of the Market Rules and other relevant legislation including the Electricity Industry Act 2004, Electricity Industry (Wholesale Electricity Market) Regulations, Metering Code, Access Code and Technical Rules along with other relevant regulatory instruments; and - e) knowledge of the powers and obligations of the IMO, AEMO and System Management and the frameworks in which they operate. - 4.3 Applicants are not required to be full time employees of an entity that is a participant in the class which membership is being sought.
+4.1.
+The applicants for appointment to the MAC should collectively possess the skills, knowledge and experience specified in clause 4.2 of these guidelines.
+The Rule Change Panel's appointment process will ensure that there is balanced representation of skills, knowledge and experience across the MAC.

+- 4.2.
+The Rule Change Panel will take into account, but is not limited to, the following expected skills, knowledge and experience of the MAC (as a whole) when making appointment decisions: - a) knowledge and/or demonstrated experience relating to energy sector issues; - b) broad understanding of the technical, design and commercial aspects of the Wholesale Electricity Market; - c) ability to contribute to the MAC, including; - i. ability to work as a member of a small team; - ii. ability to assess proposed rule and procedure changes against the Wholesale Market Objectives; - iii. ability to understand the subject matter in proposals made to the MAC; and - ability to consider market design issues and options for the evolution of the Market Rules; - d) understanding of the Market Rules and other relevant legislation including the Electricity Industry Act 2004, Electricity Industry (Wholesale Electricity Market) Regulations, Metering Code, Access Code and Technical Rules along with other relevant regulatory instruments; and - e) knowledge of the powers and obligations of the IMO, Rule Change Panel, Economic Regulation Authority, AEMO and System Management and the frameworks in which they operate. - 4.3.
+Applicants are not required to be full time employees of an entity that is a participant in the class which membership is being sought.